littleraskol/Sprint-And-Dash-Redux/README.txt

 -Fix: Sprint no long drains stamina if not moving.
 -Dash buff minimal buff of +1.
 -Dash buff can no longer kill the player (I think??).
+-Support for controller buttons (can't test this though, don't have a controller).

 v1.2.0 (02/09/2017)
 -More robust check for appropriate conditions (uses existing SDV function to determine if "time should pass.")